Dean, Professor Keith Brown

 Jeremy's research and publications have shaped and contributed to the debates concerning the role of the Church of England in particular, and religion in general, in English social, cultural, political and intellectual history from the mid seventeenth to the mid nineteenth centuries.
 He has also published on the relationship between religion and gender, religion and the wider artistic and literary culture, and on the relationship between conformity and dissent.
 Since moving to Manchester he has developed an interest in the history of early Methodism, using the world-class archives at The John Rylands Library.
 His current project is on the Church of England in New England.
 He has been a co-editor of Studies in Church History and is currently an editor of Literature & History.
 He is Vice-President of the British Society for Eighteenth-Century Studies.

-Head, School of Environment and Development, Professor Simon Guy
+Head, School of Environment, Education and Development, Professor Simon Guy

 Simon was appointed as Professor of Architecture and Director of the Manchester Architecture Research Centre (MARC) in November 2005, joining from the University of Newcastle where he held the positions of Chair of Urban Development and Dean of Research in the Faculty of Humanities and Social Sciences.